emalyak/EMPageViewController/README.md

 The object that provides view controllers on an as-needed basis throughout the navigation of the page view controller.
 If the data source is `nil`, gesture based scrolling will be disabled and all view controllers must be provided through `selectViewController:direction:animated:completion:`.

+**Important**

+If you are using a data source, make sure you set `dataSource` before calling `selectViewController:direction:animated:completion:`

 **Declaration**
 ```swift
 weak var dataSource:EMPageViewControllerDataSource!